alankar35770/feynman_digital_twin/README.md

 The idea is simple: instead of asking a general chatbot physics questions, I wanted to create something that answers using Feynman's own lecture material and tries to explain concepts in a way similar to how he taught them.

-The system retrieves relevant chunks from Feynman's lectures, sends them along with conversation history to Gemini, and generates a response in a Feynman-inspired style.
+The system retrieves relevant chunks from Feynman's lectures, sends them along with conversation history to Gemini, and generates a response in a Feynman inspired style.

 ## What it can do